 The fragility of these quantum states makes quantum computing prone to error and creates a corresponding need for error correction.
-This consumes a sizable proportion of an already sparse pool of qubits, making it practically impossible to solve large scale problems.
+This consumes a sizeable proportion of an already sparse pool of qubits, making it practically impossible to solve large scale problems.
 Therefore, quantum computing has largely been restricted to research purposes only.
 There is also a frequent misconception in quantum computing about the difference between physical and logical qubits.
 Today, based on the systems available in the market, the required error correction depends on the problem and the algorithm being used.
 For quantum gate computers (e.g. IBM, Google), the estimates range between 100 and 1,000 physical qubits representing an error-corrected logical qubit, in some cases even more.
 For quantum annealers, noise is less problematic due to their adiabatic ‘analog’ process.
 However, the sparse connectivity between physical qubits makes it necessary to represent logical qubits by sets of physical qubits.
 A fully-connected logical qubit typically requires a factor of approximately 30 to 80 physical qubits.

 To put this in perspective, at the TCS Quantum Symposium held in Bombay on April 7, 2019 , the quantum algorithms performed much better on classical computing systems in test results intended to showcase real world quantum computers– re-establishing the fact that quantum computers are simply not ready yet and we are still trying to find the best way to create a less error-prone quantum computer.